bentomi/blog-source/resources/templates/md/posts/2017-06-04-message-sending-clojure-elixir.md

 roughly unchanged: `"Elapsed time: 9755.010961 msecs"`.
 This is because Erlang processes share nothing, and the message is copied each time it is sent.
-In Clojure there is a global heap, so only a refernce to the list has to be sent around.
+In Clojure there is a global heap, so only a reference to the list has to be sent around.
 Why does the Erlang virtual machine do this copying?
 After all, Erlang lists are immutable so sharing them should not be dangerous.
 The reason is that not sharing data enables the Erlang VM to maintain separate heaps for